 All of these factors impact project cost estimation, making it difficult to come up with precise estimates.
-Luckily, there are techniques that can help with developing a more accurate cost estimation.
+Luckily, there are cost estimating techniques that can help with developing a more accurate cost estimation.

 Seek the help of experts who have experience in similar projects, or use your own historical data.
 If you have access to relevant historical data, try analogous estimating, which can show precedents that help define what your future costs will be in the early stages of the project.

-There is statistical modeling, or parametric estimating, which also uses historical data of key cost drivers and then calculates what those costs would be if the duration or another aspect of the project is changed.
+There’s statistical modeling or parametric estimating, another cost estimation method that also uses historical data of key cost drivers and then calculates what those costs would be if the duration or another of the project is changed.

 Another approach is the three-point estimate, which comes up with three scenarios: most likely, optimistic and pessimistic ranges.
 These are then put into an equation to develop an estimation.

 Reserve analysis determines how much contingency reserve must be allocated.
-This approach tries to wrangle uncertainty.
+This cost estimation method tries to wrangle uncertainty.

 Cost of Quality